nassersaazi/image_classification/README.md

 # 4. Mobile App

 This is the mobile app that farmers will use to interact with the system.
-The source code for this is in the mobile branch of this repository
+The source code for this is in the mobile branch of this repository -[x] Completed
-[x] Completed

 # 5. Database